-CD PLAYER INTO PHONO INPUT - The SL3 is set to receive a phono level input.
-Switch to the correct setting on the SL3.
+CD PLAYER INTO PHONO INPUT - Scratch Live is set to receive phono level input.
+Set to the correct value in the setup menu.

 UNEARTHED - Very susceptible to interference.
-Attach the turntable's ground wire to the SL3 or mixer.
+Attach the turntable's ground wire.

 NO SIGNAL - Scratch Live is not receiving any control signal - check your connections.